jeremyckahn/farmhand/README.md

 - `master` is updated when `develop` is stable.
 - `gh-pages` contains the built assets and is updated automatically when `master` is updated.

-There is no versioning system yet.

 ## Project overview

-This project is built with [Create React App](https://create-react-app.dev/), so please refer to the documentation of that project to learn about the development toolchain.
+- This project is built with [Create React App](https://create-react-app.dev/), so please refer to the documentation of that project to learn about the development toolchain.

-Farmhand requires [Node.js](https://nodejs.org/).
-At present it **does not support development with a major version higher than 14** due to some unresolved dependency incompatibilities.

-Farmhand uses [Piskel](https://www.piskelapp.com/) for the art assets.
+- Farmhand uses [Piskel](https://www.piskelapp.com/) for the art assets.

 ### CI/CD